PA Department of Health Ruling Regarding Dental Appointments

 Gums, or gingiva, are a soft tissue that surround and seal teeth.
 More advanced gum disease can cause the gums to recede or pull away from the teeth.
 Choosing the right toothbrush is important.
 Soft bristles are best for brushing, as medium or hard bristles can erode gums.
 Watch for bleeding, soreness, swelling, or burning and contact your dentist immediately if prolonged symptoms persist or if you notice exposed tooth roots or loose teeth.
 Regular dental visits are the best way to make sure you are properly caring for your teeth and gums.
 Ideally, you should visit the dentist every six months.

 We’re in the business of helping our patients achieve healthy, beautiful smiles.
 Contact Three Rivers Dental to learn more about gum disease, high blood pressure and your unique risks.
 Call 1-855-4-No Fears or schedule an appointment to improve your dental health routine.
-We are conveniently located throughout the Pittsburgh area in Greentree, Cranberry, Greensburg and Jennerstown.
+We are conveniently located throughout the Pittsburgh area in Greentree, Cranberry, and Greensburg.